DCodeAus/AtlassianConfluenceScraping/README.md

 Run confluence auth test python first (make sure you have python on your machine first) This will check that you have the access to start scraping your site for download.

+This is for when you don't have access to admin the page as admins have left or licence's are limited